AnthonySAD/AnthonySAD.github.io/README.md

 - Can't use chinese for posts file name ,or it shows 404.

-- When I change the permalink setting in config, local serve works will, but git blog can't show tag and about page.
+- When I change the permalink setting in _config.yml, local serve works will, but tag page and about page doesn't show online.
 I don't know the reason.
 So just set ```permalink: pretty```, don't change it.